ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Since a value is anonymous, JSONPath uses the abstract name `$` to refer to the root node of the argument.

-JSONPath expressions can use the *dot–notation*
+JSONPath expressions can use the *dot notation*

 ~~~~
 $.store.book[0].title
 ~~~~

-or the *bracket–notation*
+or the *bracket notation*

 ~~~~
 $['store']['book'][0]['title']